 Global COVID-19 cases pass 5 million mark

-The number of COVID-19 cases confirmed worldwide have broken through the five million mark, according to Johns Hopkins University.
+The number of COVID-19 cases confirmed worldwide has broken through the five million mark, according to Johns Hopkins University.

 The numbers are thought by many experts to represent only a fraction of the actual number of cases, with many countries testing only people with symptoms or the most serious infections, AFP notes.